 - Each submission must include detailed bibliographies acknowledging prior work in the space, distinguishing or highlighting how your presentation is different.

-- Individuals submitting a proposal will receive a “Your submission for New York Metro Joint Cyber Security Conference 2016 has been received”.
-After selections have been completed, all submitters will receive an email confirmation of acceptance or rejection.
+- After selections have been completed (First week of September) all submitters will receive an email confirmation of acceptance or rejection.

 - Speakers will be contacted directly if Review Board members have any questions about a submission.